Convert CUT to VIFF

 The Khoros Visualization Image File Format (VIFF), developed by AccuSoft Corporation, is a bitmap image format used primarily within the Khoros software environment for scientific and engineering applications.
 It supports various image types, including grayscale, color, and multi-spectral images, making it useful for visualizing complex datasets.
 Despite its powerful capabilities, VIFF is now considered somewhat obsolete due to the emergence of newer, more versatile image formats.
 However, it remains an important part of the history of image processing and visualization technologies.

-Check the file preview quickly and use CUT to VIFF tools if you need to change the conversion settings.
+Check the preview and configure CUT to VIFF tools before proceeding.